dano602/coursera-data-cleaning-week4-assignment/README.md

 ## Summary

-This project is part of the *Peer-graded Assignment: Getting and Cleaning Data Course Project*.

-It contains one main R script to create a clean data set from the 'UCI HAR Dataset' available at:
+This project allows creating a "clean" data set from the 'UCI HAR Dataset' available at:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-There is one main R script for creating a clean data set file named "clean_dataset.txt".

-Additionally, an aggregated data set named "tidy_dataset.txt" is created.
-It contains the average of each variable for each activity and each subject.
+It merges different subsets of this data into one single transformed data set --- named "*clean*" data set --- in order to allow performing data analysis tasks more easily.
+As an example, a derived data set --- named "*tidy*" data set) --- is created which contains the average values of each measurement variable for each activity and each subject.

 ## Run

-Execute the R script:
+Before executing the script please make sure the data set is unzipped in the working directory and set the working directory using the 'setwd' R command).

+Then execute the R script in the working directory where the 'UCI HAR Dataset' folder is located:

     run_analysis.R

-which will create the result data files "clean_dataset.txt" and "tidy_dataset" in the working directory.
+The script will create the result data files "clean_dataset.txt" and "tidy_dataset.txt" in the working directory.

-The script executes the following steps:
+More concretely, the script executes the following steps:

-1. Load the individual data files of the training and test sets and merge them into one data table
+1. Load the individual data files of the training and test sets and merge them into one data table.
-2. Filter the data table to select only mean and standard deviation columns
+2. Filter the data table to select only mean and standard deviation columns.
-3. Load labels and levels to the activity column and convert it into a factor variable
+3. Load labels and levels of the activity column and convert the variable into a factor variable.
-4. Assign cleaned feature strings as column names for the feature measurements
+4. Assign cleaned feature strings as column names for the feature measurements.
-5. Merge test and training subsets into one final cleaned data set
+5. Merge test and training subsets into one final cleaned data set.
-6. Create another data set with average of each variable for each activity and each subject
+6. Create another derived data set with average values of each measurement variable for each activity and each subject.

 ## Dependencies

-The script uses the following libraries:
+The script uses the following R libraries which need to be installed:

 * data.table
 * dplyr